iVintageLover/Solid-Glass/README.md

 Apple calls their new design language Liquid Glass — so naturally, this theme is called Solid Glass.
 Get it?

-Solid glass is a theme that brings the fresh iOS 26 beta 1 icons to older jailbreakable devices, but with subtle enhancements to better match older icon styles.
+Solid glass is a theme that brings the fresh iOS 26 Liquid Glass icons to older jailbreakable devices, now with Dark Mode icon supprt!
 This isn't just a straight port as I’ve optimized it to feel native on older versions, from icon corner radius to contrast levels.

 ![branding](https://github.com/user-attachments/assets/91c3476f-ed3d-4a38-af7d-f2634d43bae3)